The Best Hot Glue Guns for Crafts and DIY Projects

 2. BEST VALUE: ccbetter Upgraded Mini Hot Melt Glue Gun

 You don’t have to spend a lot to get a good glue gun.
-The ccbetter Upgraded Mini Hot Melt Glue Gun is perfect for small projects and quick home repairs.
+The ccbetter Upgraded Mini Hot Melt Glue Gun is great for small projects and quick home repairs.
 At 20 watts, it works with either low-temperature or high-temperature mini silicone glue sticks and features a flip-down tripod stand for stabilization.
 A protective sleeve encases most of the heating tip, exposing less metal while making the TopElek safer and easier to use.

 3. UPGRADE PICK: Ryobi Glue Gun